 While the youth experience is 'unplugged', our leaders are 'plugged-in' to communication devices for safety purposes.
 Leaders have cell phones, and when out of service will have radios, GPS or PLB devices.
-Crew Leaders also communicate all travel plans and changes with their regional offices prior to any movement.
+Crew Leaders also communicate all travel plans and changes with the Youth Program Office prior to any movement.